-- A completed application form - Your supporting documentation, including - Three references on the prescribed reference form - Resume of practice - Other supporting documentation supporting the application - Payment of the application fee (\$1100 inclusive of GST) payable to the Law Society of Western Australia
+- · A completed application form; including - Full details of three referees to be detailed in the application form. - Resume of practice to be detailed in the application form. - Other supporting documentation supporting the application. - · Payment of the application fee (\$1100 inclusive of GST) payable to the Law Society of Western Australia as detailed in the application form.